moinwiki/moin/docs/admin/install.rst

 If you plan on contributing to the moin2 project, there are more instructions waiting for you under the Development topic.

+If you plan on using this wiki as a production wiki, then before you begin adding or importing data and registering users review the configuration options.
+See the sections on configuration for details.
+Be sure to edit `wikiconfig.py` (or `wikiconfig_editme.py`) and change the settings for:

+ * interwikiname
+ * SECRET_KEY
+ * secrets

 If you plan on just using moin2 as a desktop wiki (and maybe help by reporting bugs), then some logical menu choices are: